How-to guide

 • File-level: mount snapshots from PBS or via proxmox-backup-client mount.

-• Record RTO/RPO; tune bandwidth, verify cadence, or retention to meet targets.
+• Record RTO/RPO; tune bandwidth or retention to meet targets.

 Troubleshooting quick hits